Kaysoro/KaellyBot/README.md

 KaellyBOT aims to provide useful commands for DOFUS community (FR/EN/ES)!
 If you have questions, suggestions or just want to say hello, feel free to join the [discord support server](https://discord.gg/CyJCFDk) :)

 ## Invite KaellyBOT to your server
-There is a running official instance used by 8000+ discord servers and 380.000+ users.
+There is a running official instance used by 10.000+ discord servers and 540.000+ users.
 Just [click here](https://discordapp.com/oauth2/authorize?&client_id=202916641414184960&scope=bot), follow the discord instructions and that's it!

 ## Commands
 ![KaellyBOT commands](https://i.imgur.com/37Ifk6o.png "KaellyBOT commands")

+## Data privacy
+Only Discord user IDs are stored in database to make it run.
+This data is registered when a user register himself in a book like the job book; users can be easily unregistered as described in each *book command* help.

+**Collected informations are and will never be used for commercial purposes.**

 ## Developer section
 This section is dedicated for developers.
 If you're not, please use the official instance described above.